juanifioren/django-oidc-provider/docs/sections/templates.rst

 #########

 Add your own templates files inside a folder named ``templates/oidc_provider/``.
-You can copy the sample html here and edit them with your own styles.
+You can copy the sample html files here and customize them with your own style.

 **authorize.html**::